jundalisay/spblist/content/en/research/mohammad/quran/sura-002g.md

 {{< s v="179" >}} There is life for you in retaliation so that you may refrain.

-{{< s v="180" >}} It is decreed for you: when death approaches one of you, and he leaves wealth, to make a testament in favor of the parents and the relatives, fairly and correctly—a duty upon the righteous.
+{{< s v="180" >}} It is decreed for you: when death approaches one of you, and he leaves wealth, to make a testament in favor of the parents and the relatives, fairly and correctly—a duty on the righteous.

 {{< s v="181" >}} But whoever changes it after he has heard it, the guilt is upon those who change it.

 {{< s v="182" >}} Should someone suspect bias or injustice on the part of a testator, and then reconciles between them, he commits no sin.

 ## Fasting